The Top 5 Supplements for Brain Fog and Concentration

 1. Rhodiola Rosea

-There is strong evidence that Rhodiola Rosea improves cognition, with Examine.com rating the evidence as grade A. Rhodiola Rosea as a supplement is a herb derived from plant root, commonly taken as capsule (standardised extract).
+There is strong evidence that Rhodiola Rosea improves cognition.
+Grade A, according to Examine.com.
+Rhodiola Rosea as a supplement is a herb derived from plant root, commonly taken as capsule (standardised extract).
 Studies typically use 200–600mg.

 Rhodiola rosea is a root herb that grows in cold, mountainous regions of Europe and Asia.
 It is known to help the body cope with physical and mental stress, reducing fatigue and improving mood and attention.
 It can also support exercise performance by reducing perceived effort and the muscle damage associated with intense training.
 Effects on mental clarity and stress tend to be noticed within a few days to a couple of weeks.
 It is usually taken as a standardised extract capsule in the morning.